mateor/pdroid-manager/README.md

 NOTE: THIS SOFTWARE IS PRERELEASE - IT IS CURRENTLY KNOWN TO HAVE BUGS (which you are welcome to fix).
 Because of the signature protection used in other PDroid applications (e.g. PDroid 2.0 by CollegeDev), it is necessary to uninstall these other apps prior to installing PDroid Manager.
 I don't like it this way, but right now there is no straightforward and safe way to get around it.

+Unless explicitly noted in the file headers, the following license applies:
 Copyright (C) 2012 Simeon J. Morgan (smorgan@digitalfeed.net) This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software